Mindfulness Courses

 Stillness and the Heart

-Stillness for the Heart wishes to offer counselling and mindfulness classes with a heart, to help busy people cope with stress in their lives.
+Stillness for the Heart offers counselling and mindfulness classes with a heart, to help busy people cope with stress in their lives.
 Mindfulness helps us to become comfortable with the present moment experience instead of dwelling on past hurts, obsessing about the uncertainty of the future, or escaping into compulsions and addictions.
 It allows us to explore solutions that come from peace and stillness rather than trying to get them from overthinking, ruminating, and analysing.
 Kindness, added to mindfulness, makes the experience so much more joyful, improving our relationships with ourselves, with others, and with our spirituality.
 We can learn to lead healthier and more meaningful lives, have better relationships, and be less affected by stressful work environments.

 Stillness for the Heart offers meditation classes for people from all walks of life.
 We teach mindful meditations that bring us gently back to the present moment, helping us to refrain from our usual coping and escape strategies.
 The meditations taught are based on the principles of kindness, compassion, joyous appreciation, and equanimity for ourselves and the people around us, allowing us to heal from inside rather than trying to depend on external conditions like social media, Internet, gambling, alcohol, sex, drugs or food.